telerik/blazor-docs/common-features/dimensions.md

 ## Basics

-Component parameters for dimensions and positions are usually `string` properties that are not parsed the Telerik components.
+Component parameters for dimensions and positions are usually `string` properties that are not parsed by the Telerik components.
 You can set any [valid CSS unit](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units).
 For example, `100px`, `50%`, or `80vw` are all valid options.
 At the time of writing there is no `Unit` type in the underlying framework.

 The string you provide is usually rendered as an inline `style` attribute, so you must provide a valid value that will not break other options.
 You do not need to include a semicolon (`;`) in the parameter value.